mencarellic/IST687/README.md

 Modeling will be done on domestic cats which is the largest portion of the data.
 Here we're creating a subset with records that only have domestic_breed==TRUE.
 During the color aggreegation, the color1 and color2 fields were converted to chr, we need to transition them back to factors.

 Our train/test data set is an 80/20 split that is randomly sampled.
 Again results should be reproducible due to setting the seed on line 9

+#### Statistical Analysis
+##### Is being a CFA breed a factor in adoption?
+CFA is Cat Fancier's Association.
+This is an association that recognizes 42 pedigreed breeds This code is pretty simple.
+We gather a lot of totals and then gets the adoption rates for CFA breeds and non-CFA breeds.
+The info is put into a data frame and plotted it on a bar graph.

+##### Adoptions over time by year
+To gather this data, we count the number of outcomes for each year where the outcome is an adoption.
+We ended up dropping 2013 and 2018 since those were incomplete years.
+A line plot was chosen to display the data since it is a good fit for time series data.

+##### Average age at outcome
+The data provided a column for outcome age (in outcome_age.days.) but these values seem to be off when comparing to manually calculate ages between date of birth and outcome date time.
+To fix this a new column is created with the value being the difference between those two datetimes.

+We choose to aggregate the data using the mean function to get the average age per outcome type and display those values in a bar plot.

+##### Spay/Neuter Counts
+We wanted to see if there was any interesting connections between sex and whether the pet was spayed or neutered so we created a stacked bar plot with sex and if they were spayed or neutered.

+##### Various Other Stats
+The next several lines of code are pretty simple means of things like outcome_hour, outcome_month, etc.

+##### Finding the most frequent names and visualizing it
+Again we use the aggregate function to count the number of occurances for each name.
+We then create a top 10 list by sorting that list by the count, descending.

+Before generating the word cloud, I specify the color palette I want using RColorBrewer.

+Generating the wordcloud for the first time was easy enough.
+Specify the data values and the data counts.
+That provided a word cloud, but ended up taking a long time to generate and wasn't sorted correctly.
+To correct this, we specified a minimum frequency for the name and changed the scale so more names would be able to fit on the cloud.
+We also specified to use as many words as the word cloud could and to use the color palette from RColorBrewer

+##### Number of adoptions per day
+Using the aggregate function, we were able to collect the number of adoptions that occurred each day and plotted it using a scatter plot.

+#### RandomForest model and prediction